valerieoni/body-revive/README.md

         - The navigation bar clearly highlights the "Contact Us" Page.
         - Here they can fill out the form on the page and are given a feedback that they will be contacted.
         - The footer contains links to the organisations Facebook, Twitter and Instagram page which all open on a new tab to ensure the user can easily get back to the website.

-### Known Bugs

--   On some mobile devices the classes are not aligned to the center of the page as expected.

 ## Deployment